kode4food/interpol/doc/Language_Reference.md

   </ul>
 end

-def renderList(people) when not people.length
+def renderList(people) when not people
   <b>"There are no people to render!"</b>
 end